Hadrien-Montanelli/learnpy/README.md

 # Getting started

-I recommend taking a look at the **examples** folder.
+Check out the example folder.
 To get a taste of what computing with learnpy is like, type:
 ```python
 import numpy as np
 from learnpy.timeseries import arp, acf, pacf